-We are Lukáš and Marián, former classmates from FIT CTU and the founders of the Dronetag start-up.
+We are Lukáš and Marián, former classmates from FIT CTU and founders of the Dronetag start-up.
 We make sure that ordinary drones are a full-fledged part of air traffic by teaching them to communicate with each other.
-We use a self-designed and manufactured IoT device, which is placed on a drone and mediates communication with other pilots.
+We use a self-designed and manufactured IoT device, which is placed on the drone and mediates communication with other pilots.
 In addition, we are developing our own web and mobile application, where users can make sure that they carry out their flight within the regulations and at the same time see the location of other drones on the map.

 More information at dronetag.cz.

 1.How did you get into what you want to do in business?

 Lukáš: As a child, I was interested in modeling, which brought me to my first drone DJI Phantom 1 at the beginning of 2013.
 Thanks to that, I enjoyed aerial photography for a few years and then I passed my experiences in the form of workshops and lectures.
 During this time, I also managed to win a few awards (for example, winning the FotkaFilm competition at Dronfest) and got a lot of interesting contacts which we can benefit till now.
 However, we had the idea of starting our own start-up together with Marián during the hackathon in November 2018 which was organized by the incubator of the European Space Agency (ESA BIC Prague).
 I did not have any own business experiences until that time.

 Marián: I started working as a web developer in high school and during my studies at FIT I subsequently switched to leading several smaller projects.
 I gained experiences in project management and creating more complex web applications.
 In addition, I also began to focus on design, user interface design, and marginally, hardware.
 I also did business as a freelancer for a while, but the ambition to start a start-up occured after the hackathon.